Tacotakedown/CrosshairZ/README.md

 ## Requirements

 1. Xbox Game Bar
-2. VS 2022 with C# UWP workloads installed
+2. VS 2022 with C# UWP workloads installed (if building from source)

 ## Building